 Here, we focus on the SBM with two symmetric communities, arguably the simplest setting.
 In this setting, a community recovery algorithm takes as input the graph $G \sim \mathcal S(n,\tfrac{\lambda}{n},\epsilon)$ without knowledge of the underlying community labeling $\sigma_*$ (the ground truth), and outputs an estimated community labeling $\widehat{\sigma}$.
-The success of an algorithm is measured by the overlap between the estimated community labeling and the ground truth, defined as $\mathsf{Overlap}(\sigma_*,\widehat \sigma) := \frac{1}{n}| \sum_{i=1}^{n} \sigma_*(i) \widehat{\sigma}(i)|$ (we take the absolute value in this formula since the labelings $\sigma_*$ and $-\sigma_*$ represent the same partition of communities, and therefore it is only possible to recover $\sigma_*$ up to a global flipping).
-We say an estimator $\widehat{\sigma}$ achieves \emph{weak recovery} if $\mathsf{Overlap}(\sigma_*,\widehat \sigma)$ stays uniformly away from 0 as $n\to \infty$.
-For the stochastic block model with two symmetric communities, it is well-known that in the constant degree regime there is a sharp information-theoretic and computational threshold for weak recovery in the SBM \cite{MNS15, MNS18, Massoulie14} at $\epsilon^2 \lambda = 1$.
-This threshold is called the Kesten-Stigum (KS) threshold, which was firstly discovered in the context of the broadcast process on trees \cite{KS66}.
+The success of an algorithm is measured by the overlap between the estimated community labeling and the ground truth, defined as $\mathsf{Overlap}(\sigma_*,\widehat \sigma) := \frac{1}{n}| \sum_{i=1}^{n} \sigma_*(i) \widehat{\sigma}(i)|$ (we take the absolute value in this formula since the labelings $\sigma_*$ and $-\sigma_*$ represent the same partition of communities, and therefore it is only possible to recover $\sigma_*$ up to a global flip).
+We say that an estimator $\widehat{\sigma}$ achieves \emph{weak recovery} if $\mathsf{Overlap}(\sigma_*,\widehat \sigma)$ stays uniformly away from 0 as $n\to \infty$.
+For the stochastic block model with two symmetric communities, it is well known that in the constant-degree regime there is a sharp information-theoretic and computational threshold for weak recovery in the SBM \cite{MNS15, MNS18, Massoulie14} at $\epsilon^2 \lambda = 1$.
+This threshold is called the Kesten-Stigum (KS) threshold, which was first discovered in the context of the broadcasting process on trees \cite{KS66}.
 We also point out that when the model involves $k$ communities for $k\geq 2$, the situation becomes more sophisticated.
 For instance, for $k \geq 5$, the information-theoretic threshold drops below the KS threshold \cite{MSS23}, while evidence suggests that the computational threshold remains unchanged \cite{HS17}, indicating the emergence of a statistical-computational gap.